GloryBucha: Making Kombucha Accessible

 “Many of our clients are new to kombucha or they have tried it and don’t like it,” said Profit.
 “But once they try our stuff, they become fanatics.”

-“We knew distribution would help us survive the pandemic,” said Profit.
-“We wanted to change the game with our growth, but we had no idea it would happen this soon.”
+“We wanted to change the game with our growth," said Profit.
+"But we had no idea it would happen this soon.”

-This new distribution opportunity should help GloryBucha reclaim the momentum it needs to build its microbrewery empire throughout Snohomish County and beyond.
+Venturing into distribution is helping GloryBucha continue to imprint its kombucha microbrewery empire throughout Snohomish County and beyond.
 While Profit and Chrapaty are excited about the growth potential, their efforts are focused on continuing to deliver on GloryBucha’s mission of helping people make healthy lifestyle choices with kombucha.

 “We’re excited to enter this next phase of GloryBucha,” said Profit.
 “We’re excited to expand our awareness and bring more people into the kombucha family.”